sabauandrei98/Licenta/README.md

 CURRENT PROGRESS LOG:

+- Added thread locks for the safety of the python server variables
 - Generated Unity and python server build
 - Added command line args for the python server
 - DOCUMENTATION: Python Client code and some Python server classes